Rivu5555/SerpentineSprint/README.md

-SerpentineSprint 🐍
+🐢 SerpentineSprint
-Welcome to SerpentineSprint!
-A classic Snake game built in Python using the turtle graphics module.
-Move, eat, grow — but don’t crash!
-Perfect for learning Python graphics and game logic.

-Features
+🎮 Overview
+A vibrant, interactive Snake game built with Python’s turtle graphics.
+Guide your serpent, gobble snacks, and race for the highest score—don’t crash!

+📝 Game Details
+Language: Python 3.x

+Library: turtle (built-in)

-Keyboard controls: W/A/S/D or Arrow keys
+Controls: W, A, S, D or Arrow keys ⬆️⬇️⬅️➡️

-Random food spawning

-Dynamic snake growth

-Score and high score tracking

-Collision detection with walls and self

-Getting Started
+Reset: Automatic after collision

+⚡️ Requirements
+🐍 Python 3.x

+🐢 turtle (standard with Python)

+No extra dependencies

+🚀 How to Play
+🌱 Clone the repo